will2dye4/labyrinth/README.md

   -a {dfs,kruskal,prim,wilson}, --algorithm {dfs,kruskal,prim,wilson}
-                        The algorithm to use to generate the maze -g, --gui, --ui       Display a GUI showing the maze being generated -s, --solve           Show the solution to the maze
+                        The algorithm to use to generate the maze -g, --gui, --ui       Display a GUI showing the maze being generated -m, --medium, --medium-size
+                        Open the GUI with medium sized cells instead of small (the default) -l, --large, --large-size
+                        Open the GUI with large sized cells instead of small (the default) -s, --solve           Show the solution to the maze (only applies to non-GUI mode)
 ```

 Typical usage is `maze <dimensions>`, where `<dimensions>` is a string like `10x10`